OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 # Installation and Start-up

 This section introduces the start-up of the device, gives a brief description of the software to be used and describes the commands required for configuration.
-Figure [fig:gateway~3~d] shows a 3D view of the LoRa Gateway IoT device with each of its components, which are detailed below:
+A continuación se muestra una vita 3D del dispositivo LoRa Gateway IoT y un detalle de con cada uno de sus componetes:

 -   U1: GPRS module SIM 800L
 -   U2: Lopy 4